-ENTPE has chosen to be a player in the field of water and biodiversity, focusing on three key areas: the quality of inland waters, the preservation of groundwater and the health of aquatic ecosystems.
+ENTPE has chosen to be a player in the field of water and biodiversity, focusing on 3 key areas: the quality of inland waters, the preservation of groundwater and the health of aquatic ecosystems.

 Research programs in this field focus on the fate of pollutants over the course of their migration in hydrosystems and how they are trapped in sediments.
 They also focus on the impact of pollutants on ecosystems.

 Energy efficiency, and changes in energy models in general, lies at the centre of research in the fields of materials sciences, housing, mobility and transport and urban studies.

 Housing and transport, two major areas of energy consumption, are increasingly energy efficient but also now capable of producing and storing energy, and are in the process of becoming key players in energy systems in their own right.